 AKN Staged Excision Using Primary Closure

 With staged AKN removal surgery using primary closure, the surgeon removes part of the lesion each time closing it primarily.
 This is then allowed to heal, after which another chunk of the remaining lesion is removed and closed primarily again.
 This continues until the lesion is removed, or it is no longer possible to continue due to lack of scalp laxity.

 Acne Keloidalis Nuchae Excision with Second Intention Healing

-In this approach, the AKN lesion is excised and the wound left open to heal on its own.
-According to Paul Kelly et al, if the posterior hairline is included and the excision is done beyond the depth of the hair follicles, they would contract on their own with an aesthetically pleasing linear scar which forms the boundary of a new posterior hairline.
+In this approach, the AKN lesion is excised, and the wound is left open to heal on its own.
+According to Paul Kelly et al., if the posterior hairline is included and the excision is done beyond the depth of the hair follicles, they would contract on their own with an aesthetically pleasing linear scar that forms the boundary of a new posterior hairline.

 [and led him to develop his “Batman” technique.
-This highly specialized excision method be used in combination surgically removes the bump on the back of the head to leave a normal looking (straight or downward curved) posterior hairline (as opposed to one that is upwardly curved).
+This highly specialized excision method be used in combination surgically removes the bump on the back of the head to leave a normal-looking (straight or downward curved) posterior hairline (as opposed to one that is upwardly curved).
 Surgery can achieve the best patient outcome.
-Again, not only is the objective to remove the AKN tissue, but to also leave cosmetically insignificant scarring along with a natural looking hairline along the nape.
+Again, the objective is to remove the AKN tissue and leave cosmetically insignificant scarring along with a natural-looking hairline along the nape.
 As a result of these efforts, the patient can feel confident again]

 Acne Keloidalis Nuchae – AKN: The Dr. U Approach

 Dr.U has an approach to AKN surgery that is customized according to the presentation of the patient: